NOAA-ORR-ERD/WebGnomeClient/doc/fate.rst

 Most records in the database provide the data necessary to run the model as well as a few informative and health and safety properties of interest, such as flash point.

 Some of these oil records are more complete than others.
 They each hold enough information to run the model, but may be missing important components.
 If anything is missing, the values are estimated from the known values using industry-standard algorithms.
 A "Quality Score" is provided, based on how much data associated with a record are measured, rather than estimated.
-If you are not sure which record to choose, a record with a higher quality score will give more precise results in the fate model.
+If you are not sure which record to choose, a record with a higher quality score will give more accurate results in the fate model.

 .. _selecting_an_oil: